Healing Beyond Survival: Therapy for Complex Trauma

 What does complex trauma feel like?

-I work with people navigating complex trauma (PTSD and CPTSD) as well as those who’ve been diagnosed with trauma-related disorders like borderline personality disorder (BPD) or dissociative identity disorder (DID).
-My approach is non-pathologizing and parts-oriented, grounded in the belief that the intensity of your emotions or relational patterns is not a flaw—it’s the imprint of survival strategies that once protected you.
-Together, we can begin to understand those patterns so that you can find more steadiness, self-trust, and connection.
+I work with people navigating complex trauma (PTSD and CPTSD), as well as those who’ve been diagnosed with trauma-related conditions such as borderline personality disorder (BPD) or dissociative identity disorder (DID).
+My approach is non-pathologizing and parts-oriented.
+I don’t see emotional intensity or relational struggle as something to fix, but as the imprint of survival strategies that once protected you.

 Ready to begin?